-The key to determining what it was that turned a prospect into a first-time customer is a customer journey map that reflects the needs and experiences of your real-life customers.
-This hypothetical tool helps you visualize the different ways various types of customers engage with your brand – and whether or not their experience ultimately encourages a sale.
+The key to determining what turns a prospect into a first-time customer is to create a customer journey map that reflects the needs and experiences of your real-life customers.
+This tool helps you visualize how various types of customers engage with your brand and whether their experience ultimately encourages a sale.
 Here’s how to develop a customer journey map for your small business.

-A customer journey describes how your prospects engage with your brand from the moment they become aware of it to when they become a customer and beyond.
+A customer journey describes how your prospects engage with your brand, from the moment they become aware of it to the time they become a customer and beyond.

-“The customer journey is essentially the complete experience your customer goes through when interacting with your company,” said Nell Lanman, head of marketing for Squarefoot.
-“Instead of just looking at the transaction itself, it’s looking at the full experience and every touch point along the way.”
+“The customer journey is essentially the complete experience your customer goes through when interacting with your company,” said Nell Lanman, senior vice president of product and marketing for SquareFoot.
+“Instead of just looking at the transaction itself, it’s looking at the full experience and every touchpoint along the way.”

-That means the customer journey starts before the customer is even aware of your brand and extends well past their first purchase.
+That means the customer journey starts before they are even aware of your brand and extends well past their first purchase.
 It includes how you acquire new leads and how you retain existing customers.

-The customer journey is important, because understanding how and why a prospect engages with your brand helps you serve them the right information, which improves the odds of ultimately making a sale.
-That usually takes some time, but every step of the customer journey should be specifically tailored to supporting your prospects on their path to becoming a paying customer.
+The customer journey is important because understanding how and why a prospect engages with your brand helps you serve them the right information, which, in turn, improves your odds of ultimately making a sale.
+That usually takes some time, but every step of the customer journey should be tailored to supporting your prospects on their path to becoming paying customers.

 A customer journey map is a visualization that tracks the various ways a customer might encounter your brand and the experience that follows.

-“A customer journey map helps you understand all the ways in which your ideal customer can find you or enter your sales funnel,” said Heather Lodge, chief marketer at Click and Mortar.
+“A customer journey map helps you understand all the ways in which your ideal customer can find you or enter your sales funnel,” said Heather Sutton Lodge, owner and chief strategy officer at Werkflow Digital.

 “When you think of a customer journey, you should think about something visual,” Lanman said, adding that businesses should literally map their customer journey.
 “Especially in today’s digital environment, there are so many different channels at the top of the sales funnel.
 Visualizing it really does help.”

 So, what should a customer journey map entail?
-It starts with understanding the seven steps of a customer journey.
+It starts with understanding the seven steps of a customer journey listed above.